 The town of Whistler is kind of small which makes it a very cozy Winter escape for those wanting to be away from the city.
 Check out some of the best things to do and see in Whistler during the Summer soon here at Journey Wonders my friends!!

 I can’t wait to be back during the deep Winter and stay in a nice and warm cabin drinking a hot cup of chocolate.
-Here’s some awesome photos I found in Trover (this app is a dream for those of us who plan trips based on photos) about the Wonders of Whistler.

 The 10 Best Free Photo Stops on the Sea to Sky Highway #10 Joffre Lakes